LAN255 - Outboard motor Vevor - Free user manual and instructions

 WARNING

 When the motor is not in use, always turn the Tiller handle to "OFF".
-If there is set or accidentally engaged or bumped and is not positioned to "OFF" the will turn on unexpectedly.
-The prop may also turn on unexpectedly if the corner board or 5 position switch fails.
-Prevent injury from a turning propeller and a know how to quickly disengage the power or correct the Tiller to turn the pi
+If it is set or accidentally engaged or bumped and is not positioned to "OFF", the motor will turn on unexpectedly.
+The prop may also turn on unexpectedly if the corner board or 5-position switch fails.
+Prevent injury from a turning propeller and know how to quickly disengage the power or correct the Tiller to turn the propeller off.

 WARNING

 The Riptide Transom is not intended to be a primary propulsion motor.
-Heav of the motor can cause elevated motor temperatures, which can be increased an excessively hot operating environment.
+Heavy use of the motor can cause elevated motor temperatures, which can be increased by an excessively hot operating environment.
 Use care when handling the control head to avoid burns or injuries from excessive heat.
-In the event that the n speed control would break, always be prepared to take manual control of the
+In the event that the speed control would break, always be prepared to take manual control of the motor.

 WARNING

-Be alert for unexpected boat movement when operating the Riptide Transom. boat may encounter sharp turns and jolts if the steering is changed sharply broad changes in speed are made while operating.
-Maintain balance and obso safe motor operation.
+Be alert for unexpected boat movement when operating the Riptide Transom.
+The boat may encounter sharp turns and jolts if the steering is changed sharply or broad changes in speed are made while operating.
+Maintain balance and observe safe motor operation.

 5. Adjusting the Bracket